Overview

 Presentation

-to TCC managers detailing history, science, politics, projected
+to city managers detailing history, science, politics, projected

 effects and solutions of global warming.